 Whiteshadow will stay in your yard, even after a remodel.
 So, when he appears, you can switch yards and grab a picture of him with all of your remodel backgrounds.

-Even though the Nightview Egg Bed is meant for a single cat, Hermeowne will join another cat in the bed.
-She really likes that cozy nook.
+Even though the Nightview Egg Bed is meant for a single cat, Hermeowne, Maple, and Caramel will join another cat on top of the bed.
+They really like that cozy nook.

 Neko Atsume has a wealth of secrets to discover and there is no official way to play it.
 Feel free to share your best practices for enticing rare cats and getting the most gold fish.

-Updated April 2018: Added tips for attracting Pickles.
+Updated February 2019: Added tips for attracting Kitty Hawks and Maple.